Walters' handling of competitive federal grants rears its head in Common Education appropriations

 People are also reading…

-The measure is one of a host of so-called “limits” bills moving through the Joint Committee on Appropriations and Budget.
+The measure is one of a host of so-called “spending limits” bills moving through the Joint Committee on Appropriations and Budget.
 Such measures are intended to specify or limit how newly appropriated state dollars are to be spent.

-The move comes in the wake of the Oklahoma State Department of Education’s former grant writer coming forward with claims that State Superintendent Ryan Walters lied to lawmakers at a recent public hearing and concerns that current and future federal grant funding for Oklahoma public school students is in jeopardy.
+The move comes in the wake of the Oklahoma State Department of Education’s former grant writer's claims that State Superintendent Ryan Walters lied to lawmakers at a recent public hearing and concerns that current and future federal grant funding for Oklahoma public school students is in jeopardy.

-One of the recipients of those claims, Rep. Mark McBride, R-Moore, explained at Tuesday’s House committee meeting, “This was something I wanted inserted” in SB36x.
+Rep. Mark McBride, R-Moore, explained at Tuesday’s House committee meeting, “This was something I wanted inserted” in SB 36x.

-The only grant writer at the education department until her April 18 resignation, Grissom said not one grant application had been submitted since January.
-She also claimed the behind-the-scenes reality at the education department under Walters’ leadership included a complete standstill on contract work for previously awarded competitive federal grants.
+The only grant writer at the Education Department until her April 18 resignation, Grissom said not one grant application had been submitted since January.
+She also claimed that the behind-the-scenes reality at the Education Department under Walters’ leadership included a complete standstill on contract work for previously awarded competitive federal grants.

 Grissom said that since being hired in 2017, she wrote grants that have guaranteed Oklahoma about $106 million, but only if all of the work is completed.